garobot/DailyLifeScripts/Certificate_Maker/README.md

 ```

 # How this script works
 * Fork this repository and clone it in your local directory.
-Specify the template path, participants file path and output directory path in the appropriate places.
+Specify the template path, participants file path and output directory path in the places specified.

 * Execute the certificate_maker.py file.
-Make sure you have saved your certificate template as certificate_template.png and participants list as participants.xlsx in the same folder.
+Make sure you have saved your certificate template as certificate_template.png and participants list as participants.xlsx in the same directory.
 ```
 python certificate_maker.py
 ```